 Gracie’s in Providence is putting on the sweetest event of the season.
-Don your Halloween costume and head to Gracie’s for a super-natural cocktail hour and a three-course dessert tasting.
-It’s going to be three-courses of Halloween-inspired deliciousness!
+Don your Halloween costume and head to Gracie’s for a supernatural cocktail hour and a three-course dessert tasting.
+It’s going to be four-courses of Halloween-inspired deliciousness!
 Four of New England’s most creative and talented pastry chefs will conjure up a signature dessert course.
-Caitlyn McGuire of Ellie’s Bakery, Melissa Denmark and Karissa Bednarz of Gracie’s, and Kate Holowchik of Boston’s Broadway Restaurant Group will be servin’ up the spooky treats.
+Caitlyn McGuire of Ellie’s Bakery, Melissa Denmark and Karissa Bednarz of Gracie’s, and Eric Brown of Pinky Ring in Chicago (formerly of Gracie’s) will be servin’ up the spooky treats.
 The evening’s cocktail pairings will be designed by Liz Smith, a former Gracie’s bartender.

 The event begins with a standing cocktail hour and passed hors-d’oeuvres.
 Once seated, guests will enjoy each signature dessert course paired with cocktails.

 Costumes are encouraged, so start brainstorming your super sweet get-up.

 Tickets for Sucrée – A Spooky Celebration of Sweets are $80 per person and include tax and gratuity.
 They can be purchased here.